JKaestelHansen/XAI_Timeseries_model/README.md

 WIP / exploratory / dropped:

 playground_MS2_to_MS2_VAEstyle.py
 - Explores self-supervised task of encoding and reconstructing Y VAE-style.
 Unet encoder to a Bernoulli random variable.
 Resnet style decoder.
 Convolutions can be toggled between causual or standard.
+Investigated whether upsampling the latent space so it was larger than output could function as a more fine-grained time-resolution where model could place 1s.
+Checked if these 1s aligned with pol2 loading or other biology - needs more exploration.

 playground_EPMS2_to_MS2_conditioned_decoder.py
 - Explores mapping XY to Y using a Unet masking everything under a learned Parameter (proxy for contact radius), feeding Y to decoder to condition to aid in reconstruction.